Degrees and Connectivities of a Graph and Its $\delta$-Complement: Background

 In 1971, Alavi and Mitchem \cite{alavi} provided the bounds on the sum and the product between the minimum degrees of a graph and its complement as follows.
+All bounds are sharp, except for the upper bound on $\delta(G) \cdot \delta(\overline{G})$ that has not been proved.

-\begin{theorem}[\cite{alavi}] For $n \geq 2$, let $G$ be a graph of $n$ vertices.
+\begin{Theorem}[\cite{alavi}] For $n \geq 2$, let $G$ be a graph of $n$ vertices.
 Then,

-and \end{theorem}
+and \end{Theorem}

-All bounds are sharp except the upper bound of the product which has not been proved.

-The vertex connectivity $\kappa(G)$ of a graph $G$ is the minimum amount of vertices needed to be removed so that the graph becomes disconnected or remains one vertex.
-Similarly, the edge connectivity $\lambda(G)$ of a graph $G$ is the minimum amount of edges needed to be removed so that the graph becomes disconnected.
+The vertex connectivity $\kappa(G)$ of a graph $G$ is the minimum number of vertices that need to be removed so that the graph becomes disconnected or remains one vertex.
+If $G$ is already disconnected or $G$ contains a single vertex, then $\kappa(G) = 0$.
+Similarly, the edge connectivity $\lambda(G)$ of a graph $G$ is the minimum number of vertices that need to be removed so that the graph becomes disconnected.
+If $G$ is already disconnected or $G$ contains a single vertex, then $\lambda(G) = 0$.

-The bounds on the sum and the product between the vertex connectivities of a graph and its complement and the bounds on the sum and the product between the edge connectivities of a graph and its complement are also provided in \cite{alavi} as follows.
+Bounds on the sum and the product of the vertex connectivities of a graph and its complement and the bounds on the sum and the product of the edge connectivities of a graph and its complement are also provided in the following theorem.

-\begin{theorem}[\cite{alavi}] For $n \geq 2$, let $G$ be a graph of $n$ vertices.
+\begin{Theorem}[\cite{alavi}] For $n \geq 2$, let $G$ be a graph of $n$ vertices.
 Then,

-where Moreover, all eight bounds are sharp for all $n \geq 2$. \end{theorem}
+where Moreover, all eight bounds are sharp for all $n \geq 2$. \end{Theorem}